LeuAlmeida/devfit.backend/README.md

 [X] Create a route for the student to apply for help just by entering their registration ID (database ID); (Example: `POST https://gympoint.com/students/3/help-orders`)

-[ ] Create a rout to list all requests from a single user (Example: `GET https://gympoint.com/students/3/help-orders`)
+[X] Create a rout to list all requests from a single user (Example: `GET https://gympoint.com/students/3/help-orders`)

-[ ] Create a rout to the gym answer a request (Example: `POST https://gympoint.com/help-orders/1/answer`)
+[X] Create a route to the gym answer a request (Example: `POST https://gympoint.com/help-orders/1/answer`)

 [ ] Create a mail delivery to the student after a request be answered.
 This mail need to have the question and the answer.